TobiKipp/SudokuTraining/README.md

     <c:out value="${data}"/>

 Still I want to solve it using plain JSP.
 For this I importet java.net.URL and apache commons.
-As kind of mixed form jstl can be used to define the variable such that it is available in pageContext:
+As kind of mixed form JSTL can be used to define the variable such that it is available in pageContext:

     <c:set var="selfurl" value="${selfurl}"/>
     <%